elcicd/el-CICD-docs/README.md

 ### Multi-cluster Deployment

-This pattern deploys the same application an across multiple clusters.
+This pattern deploys the same application an across multiple OKD clusters.
 There are a few reasons for doing this, with failover, high availability, and regional support being the most common.

 ### Parallel Release Development

-Application releases are characterized by a collection of bug fixes and/or new features.
-Some development teams chose to work split into smaller teams to work on different releases in parallel, and release on different schedules.
+Different Release Versions of an application are characterized by a collection of bug fixes and/or new features.
+Some development teams chose to split into smaller teams to work on different Release Versions in parallel, each team releasing their version of the same application on different schedules.
+Each subsequent Release Version will usually and optionally contain any changes made by the other team's previous Release Version(s).

 #### Hotfix

-For purposes of this discussion, a Hotfix will be defined as small, functional patch to fix a bug found in Production.
-Because images are immutable and a Hotfix requires a change to one or more microservices source, this will require a new build, promotion, and Release Version to be created; i.e. Hotfixes can be treated as a specialization of the Parallel Release Development pattern.
+For purposes of this discussion, a Hotfix will be defined as small, functional patch (versus a Deployment Patch) to quickly fix a bug found in a currently deployed Release Version.
+Because images are immutable and a Hotfix requires a new image built from source, this will require a new build, promotion, Release Candidate, and ultimately a Release Version to be created; i.e. Hotfixes can be treated as a specialization of the Parallel Release Development pattern.

 # Architecture and Design